 Did you know that by 2050, 25% of all land animals and plants will become extinct?
 Or, that 1 in 10 animals and plants are slated to be extinct by that year?
 What if I told you that we are currently in the midst of our planet’s 6th mass extinction?
 This rapid loss of biodiversity over the last 200 years has been directly linked to human activity.
-Biodiversity is essential to human life as, it is through the web of life, all species are supplied with the essentials needed for survival.
+Biodiversity is essential to human life, as it is through the web of life that all species are supplied with the essentials needed for survival.

 The Deadliest Species:

 Biodiversity is defined as the diversity of life in all its forms.
 In the last two centuries, the exploitation of natural resources, environmental degradation, and the growth in the human population have rapidly increased the extinction of thousands of species.
 Biodiversity is imperative for an ecosystem to remain resilient in times of stress.
-As species become extinct the diversity of ecosystems reduce and the ecosystem itself may be lost.
+As species become extinct, the diversity of ecosystems is reduced and the ecosystem itself may be lost.

 Facts on Loss of Biodiversity:

 - 12,259 species are known by the IUCN (International Union for Conservation of Nature) to be threatened with extinction.

 - Experts report that the rate at which species are becoming extinct is 1,000 to 10,000 times higher than the natural rate would be.